jmborr/idpflex/docs/installation.rst

     :align: center
     :alt: download dataset as zipped file

 3. Download individual files using GitHub's web interface by browsing to the file.
-If the file is in binary format, then click in Download button.
+If the file is in binary format, then click in Download button:

 .. image:: images/data_download_file.png
     :width: 800px
     :align: center
-   :alt: download a single file
+    :alt: download dataset as zipped file

-If the file is in ASCII format, you must first click in the `Raw` view
+If the file is in ASCII format, you must first click in the `Raw` view.
+After this you can right-click and `Save as`.

 .. image:: images/data_download_ascii_file.png
     :width: 800px
     :align: center
-   :alt: download a single file
+    :alt: download dataset as zipped file